 Designing kids' bedrooms

-Children's bedroom design can jar when it contrasts strongly with your home's decor as a whole, advises Emma.
+Children's bedroom design can jar when it contrasts strongly with your home's decor as a whole.

 This mantra applies particularly when you are looking at shared bedroom ideas, for small bedroom ideas for kids or for children who need a calm, restful space at the end of the day.
 Equally, if you have a playroom, it makes sense to keep your child's bedroom free of clutter – from toys to schoolwork – if you can.
 This will allow you to design a child's bedroom that's just about sleep and rest – or quiet reading.